The value and impact of Youth Work on the lives of young people will be investigated in the largest piece of research of its kind in Europe.

 The project will roll out the participative evaluation method across the UK, France, Italy, Estonia and Finland.
 The method involves young people directly in the process of evaluation by asking them what difference Youth work has made to their lives; identifying what has been the most significant change throughout their engagement with services.
 The changes are expected to be many and varied and include changes in their outlook and aspiration, significant growth in confidence, as well as academic achievement, or gaining employment.
 It may also reflect the resolution of problems such as overcoming bereavement or an addiction.

-Dr Jon Ord Jon, Associate Professor at the University of St Mark & St John has worked for 20 years as a youth work practitioner and published ‘Critical Issues in Youth Work Management’ with Routledge in 2007, and ‘Youth Work Process, Product & Practice: Creating an authentic curriculum in work with young people.’
+Dr Jon Ord Jon, Associate Professor at Plymouth Marjon University has worked for 20 years as a youth work practitioner and published ‘Critical Issues in Youth Work Management’ with Routledge in 2007, and ‘Youth Work Process, Product & Practice: Creating an authentic curriculum in work with young people.’
 Lyme Regis: RHP.

 Back to Marjon News